NanoTools/nanoNodeMonitor/README.md

     },
 ```

 This will enable RPC in the RaiBlocks node over localhost (`127.0.0.1`) without giving public access to the RPC.
-You can easily test this by calling `curl -g -d '{ "action": "version" }' '127.0.0.1:7076'` on a terminal on your machine.
+You can easily test this by calling `curl -g -d '{ "action": "version" }' '127.0.0.1:7076'` on a terminal on the machine where the RaiBlocks node and the webserver are running.
 With a working RPC, the RaiBlocks node should respond for example with:
 ```
 {
     "rpc_version": "1",